$0 Kenya → Canada Express Entry Guide — Quick-Start Checklist

 Kenya leads the world in mobile money usage.
 IRCC is aware of M-Pesa but treats it as a transactional ledger rather than a savings account.
 M-Pesa statements show constant inflows and outflows that look like operational cash flow, not accumulated savings.
 An officer reviewing your file in Canada has no way to verify whether your M-Pesa balance at any given moment reflects genuine available funds.

 M-Pesa can appear in your file as a supporting document — specifically to explain the origin of funds transferred to your KCB or Equity account.
 "I transferred KES 500,000 from M-Pesa to KCB on [date] — here is the M-Pesa statement showing the transfer" is acceptable secondary evidence.
-M-Pesa alone as your primary proof of funds is not.
+M-Pesa alone is generally not accepted as primary proof of funds.

 Free Download